-If your chipped, cracked, or discolored teeth are impacting your self-confidence, Dr. Andy Mueller of Brooklyn Avenue Dental can help.
+If your chipped, cracked, or discolored teeth are impacting your self-confidence, Dr. Sam Kim of Brooklyn Avenue Dental can help.
 Dr. Andy can morph crooked and discolored teeth into an aesthetically pleasing smile using techniques like veneers.
 This particular cosmetic dental procedure is ideal if you have good oral health or have minor issues with your teeth.
 If you live in the Seattle, Washington, area, call Brooklyn Avenue Dental or make an appointment online to see how veneers can change your life.

 A veneer is a thin cover made of porcelain or resin composite that is applied to your tooth to alter its appearance and improve your smile.
 Using veneers, Dr. Andy can improve specific elements of your smile, including the length, size, color, and shape of your teeth.